apache/tvm-rfcs/rfcs/xxxx-collage.md

 ### Phase 4

-The overall Relay expression is partitioned over all the `CandidatePartition`s on the shortest path 'in parallel'.
+The overall Relay expression is partitioned over all the `CandidatePartition`s on the lowest cost path 'in parallel'.
 Since all the candidates are expressed using `SubGraph`s w.r.t. the original dataflow graph, we must be careful not to invalidate yet-to-be-partitioned candidates as we go.
 Working backwards in dataflow order avoids this problem.

-## Known Limitations
+# Drawbacks

 - **Some BYOC boilerplate changes required**: TVM's current BYOC integration API only requires the 'lowering/codegen' function to be registered to a well-known global function name.
 Everything else is up to the BYOC author.